Curious Don

 6 Research the Path of Totality

-Planning to witness a total solar eclipse starts with knowing where to go.
+Planning to witness a total eclipse starts with knowing where to go.
 The path of totality is the narrow strip of land where the moon completely covers the sun, and it’s the only place where you can experience the breathtaking moment of totality.
 To find the best locations, use interactive maps from reliable sources like NASA or TimeandDate.
 These maps provide detailed information about the eclipse path, timing, and duration of totality.

 Map of New Brunswick, Canada, displaying the path of totality for the April 8, 2024 solar eclipse.
 The shaded area marks where totality will occur, with the center line offering the longest duration of over 3 minutes.